turingschool/backend-curriculum-site/module3/projects/rails_engine/evaluation.md

 type: project
 ---

-For the project eval, you should prepare a 10 minute video presentation that clearly demonstrates each category of the below rubric.
+For the project eval, you should come prepared for a 10 minute presentation that clearly demonstrates each category of the below rubric.
+Practice your presentation before coming to eval's -- make sure ALL points are hit, and you stay at or under 10 minutes.

 The technical presentation portion is outlined below with what points should be covered.
-If you have questions about the presentation, please let an instructor know before the time it's due.
+You should be able to present on all points even if you did not implement in code.
+If you have questions about the presentation, please let an instructor know before the evaluation day.

 You should review each section of the rubric and strive to have a 3 in each section before attempting any 4s.